---

 the pattern to the corresponding keys in the data**.
 If the pattern matches with

 the object, the function should return true.
-With that in mind we developed a
+With that in mind, we developed a

-to determine if a given object matches a specified
+function named `matches` to determine if a given object matches a specified

 pattern.

-we should be able to rewrite isDeliverable
+With `matches` we should be able to rewrite `isDeliverable` as:

 const isDeliverable = matches(DELIVERABLE_ORDER_PATTERN, userOrder);

-is defined as:
+Here the `DELIVERABLE_ORDER_PATTERN` is defined as:

 const DELIVERABLE_ORDER_PATTERN = {